The KIT 'n' Kaboodle Blog

 Picture

-There has been much conversation lately about the meaning of some songs that have become associated with the Christmas season.
-That is, they are songs generally sung during the Thanksgiving and New Year's holidays then not heard again for another 12 months.
+There has been much conversation lately about the meaning of some songs associated with the Christmas season.
+That is, they are songs generally sung during the Thanksgiving and New Year's holidays then not heard for another 12 months.

-Without assessing a viewpoint on a particular song, we agree it is good to frequently examine what we sing and what we say.
-Scripture reminds us to do so, especially teachings, spirits and ourselves.
+Without offering a viewpoint on a particular song, yes, it is good to frequently examine what we sing and what we say.
+Scripture reminds us to do so, especially teachings (2 Peter 2:1), spirits (1 John 4:1) and ourselves(2 Corinthians 13:5).
 Re-examination not only yields growth, it also deepens discoveries that yield fruit.
-Those who lead music for Christian worship are regularly challenged to test the lyrics of newer songs for theological accuracy as well as singability.
+Those who lead music for Christian services of worship are regularly challenged to test the lyrics of newer songs for theological accuracy as well as singability.

-Over a decade ago, KIT Ministries took such a journey, looking afresh at the lyrics and origins of songs associated with Christmas.
+Over a decade ago, Kingdom Impact Theater Ministries took such a musical journey, looking afresh at the lyrics and origins of songs associated with Christmas.
 We discovered fascinating and cathartic messages.
 This discovery enabled us to create a one-act play, "Carol Story," that consists solely of the lyrics of Christmas carols spoken as dialogue.

-We're not sure when the idea came to mind, or how long we've been performing the piece.
-As with many of our scripts, the germ was to present for a Christmas season program at our church, likely at the start of the 21st Century.
-As the Worship Coordinator his church, Michael was planning Advent services and poring through the hymnal.
+I'm not sure when the idea came to mind, or how long we've been performing the piece.
+As with many of our scripts, the spark was a request to do a scene for a Christmas season program at our church. likely at the start of the century.
+At the time I was Worship Coordinator my church, a non-musical producing-directing role I'd created to merge my professional theater work with church ministry.
+Part of creating the scene was researching music, Scriptures and essays in the church hymnals.

 Church pews with hymnals.